-This self-cloning crayfish is scuttling into rivers and streams throughout Alberta
+Why crayfish are scuttling into rivers and streams throughout Alberta

 It's not unusual to spot a trout species in a Calgary river but you might not expect to find a lobster-like crustacean.

-In the last 10 to 20 years however, the marbled crayfish — a crustacean not native to the Bow River — has begun spreading to rivers and lakes throughout Alberta.
+In the last 10 to 20 years however, crayfish — a crustacean not native to the Bow River — has begun spreading to rivers and lakes throughout Alberta.

 It's a problem that Nicole Kimmel, aquatic invasive species specialist for Alberta Environment and Parks, is trying to tackle.

-Historically, the crustaceans are normally found in between Wainwright and Ryley in the Beaver River watershed south of Edmonton, Kimmel told The Calgary Eyeopener.
+Historically, northern crayfish are normally found in between Wainwright and Ryley in the Beaver River watershed south of Edmonton, Kimmel told the Calgary Eyeopener.

-But now they've been showing up in water bodies anywhere from the Edmonton area, down to Calgary and Medicine Hat, as well as in the Milk River region.
+But now, northern crayfish have been showing up in water bodies anywhere from the Edmonton area, down to Calgary and Medicine Hat, as well as in the Milk River region.